Westlake expands in Carolina

 Jamie Gentner: “I think there are a lot of changes coming in the next 10 years especially with the rapidity of change.
 Customer expectations are constantly changing.
 You have to trust yourself that you are doing right for your business, and you have to keep paying attention.”

 Megan Menzer: “Increasingly our job is going to be to educate the consumer.
 For example.
 We used to sell paint thinner.
 Simply paint thinner.
-Well, now people come in and want brand XYZ and the and want it in a 16.1 oz. can, not a 16.2 oz. can.
-And that is a challenge, educating the employees to convert that customer and make that sale by explaining to them the value of our products is going to continue to be important.”
+Well, now people come in and want brand XYZ and they want it in a 16.1 oz. can, not a 16.2 oz. can.
+And that is a challenge: educating the employees to convert that customer and make that sale by explaining to them the value of our products is going to continue to be important.”

 On challenges faced by the independents:

 Megan Menzer: “We all face a lot of the same challenges.
 For instance, in the past a product that’s hot today would be hot for 18 months.
 And now all of a sudden, it’s hot today and it’s completely dropped tomorrow.
 So learning how to get in and get out, it’s a complete gamble.
 It’s hard to manage.
 Technology is going to be another real challenge.
 We just updated all of our software.
 It’s a huge expense but it has to be done and maintained.”